Beverly Hills Cop: Sequels

-The film spawned a film series with three sequels, Beverly Hills Cop II, Beverly Hills Cop III and Beverly Hills Cop: Axel F, all starring Eddie Murphy.
+The film spawned a film series with three sequels, Beverly Hills Cop II (1987), Beverly Hills Cop III (1994), and Beverly Hills Cop: Axel F (2024), all starring Murphy.
 Judge Reinhold reprised his role for the sequels.
 John Ashton returned for the second and fourth film, but not third.
 The second film met with mixed reviews but was a box office success, while the third film was unsuccessful, both critically and commercially.

 In 2013, a television series was reported to be in the works for CBS.
 The pilot was written by Shawn Ryan and directed by Barry Sonnenfeld.
 Brandon T. Jackson was cast as Axel Foley's son.
 The series was not picked up, but Ryan reported that it tested well enough for Paramount to put a fourth film into production.

 On November 14, 2019, Deadline Hollywood announced that Paramount Pictures made a one-time license deal with an option for a sequel to Netflix to create the fourth film.
 In April 2022, Mark Molloy was announced as the film's director, while Will Beall penned the script.
-The official teaser trailer for the fourth film was released on December 14, 2023.
-The film was released in July 2024.
+The fourth film, Beverly Hills Cop: Axel F, was released on Netflix on July 3, 2024.